What Is Summer Savory? Benefits, Nutrition, Uses, How to Grow

 Both summer and winter savory add fragrance to your garden or terrace, and they attract beneficial pollinators, such as birds, bees and butterflies.

-One tablespoon (about 4.4 grams) of ground summer savory contains approximately:
+A half-teaspoon serving of ground summer savory (about 0.7 grams) contains approximately:

 Benefits

 Summery savory has been used for centuries as a culinary herb and traditional remedy for common health concerns.
-More recent studies suggest that the herb is effective in protecting the body against oxidative stress and free radical damage, fighting inflammation, and easing microbial infections.
+More recent studies have suggested that the herb is effective in protecting the body against oxidative stress and free radical damage, fighting inflammation, and easing microbial infections.

 Here’s a rundown of the top potential benefits of summer savory: